 We operate on a voluntary basis and receive no direct operational government funding.
 To raise money, we rely on one off membership fees and donations.

 We have been successful in applying for small grants and have used the money to bring speakers to Darwin for a Breast Cancer forum in 2012 and more recently, to purchase breast models for remote clinics to help raise awareness of breast cancer among Indigenous women.
-In 2014 we received a grant from NT EPA to assist us with the purchase of a Pink Trailer in which to collect cans and bottles for recycling which is our main form of fundraising.
 In 2015 we successfully applied for a grant through the Community Benefits with this money going towards the creation and installation of a Memorial Bench in the George Brown Botanic Gardens, Heritage Garden.

 Government House Luncheon

-NTBCV is privileged to have Mrs Marie Hardy, Wife of the Administrator of the Northern Territory, as our Patron.
+NTBCV is privileged to have Her Honour the Honourable Vicki O’Halloran AM, as our Patron.
 For a number of years, our Patron has extended an invitation to those recently diagnosed with Breast cancer, to a luncheon at Government House.
 NTBCV coordinates this event, which is one of the highlights of the year and is thoroughly enjoyed by all participants.

 As part of NTBCV’s aim to raise awareness of Breast Cancer in the community, we participate on behalf of Breast Cancer Network Australia (BCNA) in the Mini Field of Women and the Baker’s Delight Pink Buns campaign, both of which are conducted yearly.

 Early detection saves lives and we are always on the lookout for opportunities to get this message across.
 We are willing to participate on an “ad hoc basis” at any opportunity so we can promote our organisation and spread the message.